exonum/exonum-doc/src/architecture/transactions.md

   which it reaches (by transaction's method `verify` which includes at least signature verification) and is added to the pool of unconfirmed transactions
 4. The transaction is included into a block proposal (or multiple proposals)
-5. The transaction is executed (by transaction's method `execute` which includes necessary changes of the corresponding service database) during the lock step of the consensus algorithm, when a validator node has collected all transactions for a block proposal and under certain conditions which imply that the considered proposal is going to be accepted in nearly future
+5. The transaction is executed (by transaction's method `execute`) during the lock step of the consensus algorithm, when a validator node has collected all transactions for a block proposal and under certain conditions which imply that the considered proposal is going to be accepted in nearly future